MMittels/ai-case-study/README.md

   - Current Performance
     - *Blue River Technologies is still in field testing for it's See and Spray technology so there were only estimates or theoretical assumptions for the benefits of the technology*

 * How is your company performing relative to competitors in the same field?
+  - B
+  - Although Blue River Technology and **Carbon Robotics** offer similar products in precision weed control, the Blue River Technology product is focused on precision spreading of herbicide and Carbon Robotics utilizes laser technology.
+Both have their challenges with herbicide drift in the Blue River Technology product and laser beam splitting with the Carbon Robotics product.
+Additionally,
+    >"laser treatment to kill weeds requires it to applied at an early stage to be effective."
+Vanay Vijayakumar, Yiannis Ampatzidis, John K. Schueller, Tom Burks (December 2023) - "Smart spraying technologies for precision weed management: A review" Published online at sciencedirect.com.
+Retrieved from [ScienceDirect.com] (https://www.sciencedirect.com/science/article/pii/S2772375523001661) [Online Resource]

 ## Recommendations